SforAiDl/KD_Lib/docs/usage/install.rst

 Stable release
 -----------------------

-KD_Lib is compatible with Python 3.6 or later and also depends on pytorch.
-The easiest way to install KD_Lib is with pip, Python's preferred package installer.
+KD_Lib is compatible with Python 3.6 or later and also depends on PyTorch.
+KD-Lib can be installed from PyPI via pip,

 .. code-block:: console